Thresholded Quantum Sensing with a Frustrated Kitaev Trimer

-This letter describes a minimal realization of a critical quantum sensor ({\it i.e.} a quantum sensor at a critical point), based on a three-spin Kitaev trimer (see Fig.~\ref{fig:sketch}).
+Motivated by the critical behavior of quantum materials, where properties can change rapidly with large gradients near phase transitions~\cite{Frerot2018, yang2019quantum, Liu2021, Ding2022, Hotter2024}, we introduce a minimal realization of a critical, thresholded quantum rectifying sensor, based on a frustrated three-spin Kitaev trimer (Fig.~\ref{fig:sketch}).
 Due to its frustrated nature, this structure exhibits behavior associated with a broken symmetry about a critical point (a crossing) in its spectrum.
-Similar frustrated trimers have been studied extensively at material scales for different topological phases and symmetries both theoretically and experimentally using spin-1/2~\cite{Cheng2024} lattices, and spin-1 lattices~\cite{buessen2018quantum} in the presence of an external magnetic field.
+Similar frustrated trimers have been studied extensively at material scales both theoretically and experimentally using spin-1/2 lattices~\cite{Cheng2024, Ullah2025} and spin-1 lattices~\cite{buessen2018quantum} in the presence of an external magnetic field.

-Although quantum sensors are most commonly used for precise estimation of the mean phase encoded on the state of the sensor by a classical signal \cite{ramsey1950molecular,borde1989atomic,ramsey2002application,borde2002atomic,budker2007optical,balasubramanian2008nanoscale, Taylor2008,Jones2009, bal2012ultrasensitive, Boss2017, Naghiloo2017}, they can also be designed to probe higher-order moments, such as a signal’s second-order moment~\cite{schoelkopf2003qubits}, allowing for the study of quantum fluctuations.
-This type of rectifying sensor can be deployed as a detector that indicates {\it whether} a signal has crossed a threshold, rather than measuring the signal amplitude itself.
+Although quantum sensors are most commonly used for precise estimation of the mean phase encoded in the state of a sensor by a classical signal \cite{ramsey1950molecular,borde1989atomic,ramsey2002application,borde2002atomic,budker2007optical,balasubramanian2008nanoscale, Taylor2008,Jones2009, bal2012ultrasensitive, Boss2017, Naghiloo2017}, they can also be designed to probe higher-order moments, such as a signal’s second-order moment~\cite{schoelkopf2003qubits, MllerRigat2023}, allowing for the study of quantum fluctuations.
+This type of rectifying sensor can be deployed as a detector that indicates {\it whether} a signal was sensed, rather than measuring the signal amplitude itself.

 One key challenge with quantum detection protocols is that, in the presence of a noisy background, the quantum detector can be rendered useless due to its sensitivity.
 This is particularly true for rectifying sensors, since the accrued phase increases rapidly.
-To address this issue, we present a quantum detector that accumulates a phase proportional to a signal's second moment only above a threshold, $|\vec{b}| = b_\mathrm{th}$.
+This Letter targets this issue.
+Here, we present a thresholded quantum rectifier that accumulates a phase proportional to a signal's second moment only above a threshold, $|\vec{b}| = b_\mathrm{th}$.
+The threshold allows the sensor to selectively measure variance in excess of the threshold that, otherwise, could rapidly push the sensor beyond the monotonic region of response (up to the first fringe) causing it to give multivalued output and rendering it unusable.

 This type of quantum sensor may be used independently or in a multisensor context with an entangled input state, achieving the Heisenberg limit.
 In an array configuration, such sensors may be used to measure particle tracks \cite{chin2025quantum} in a similar way to the tracks measured in a bubble chamber.
 In photonics, this type of interferometry could be used to provide longer aperture times for quantum-enhanced long-baseline telescopy \cite{gottesman2012longer,rajagopal2024towards,aasi2013enhanced}.